Article

 • Assertion testing is not an ideal testing method for all kinds of test conditions.
 It is more useful for testing conceptual test conditions rather than practical ones.

-• Assertion testing can be time-consuming, especially if there are multiple errors in a test.
+• It can be time-consuming, especially if there are multiple errors in a test.
 Since hard assertions stop the execution each time an error occurs, this can result in increased time per test.

 • Designing high-quality assertions requires a certain degree of skill and experience.